igravitystudios/matchimals.fun/README.md

 # Matchimals.native – coming soon to the iOS App Store! 📲

-Initial implementation only accounts for iOS + iPad. 🚧 🚧 🚧
+Initial implementation only accounts for iPad on iOS. 🚧 🚧 🚧

 ### Development